Yasukuni Jinja Shrine

 It's a 3-minute walk from Kudanshita Station of the Tokyo Metro Tozai Line & Hanzomon Line or the Toei Shinjuku Line.

-This lantern stands in Kitanomaru Park across the street from the shrine but belongs to the shrine.
+This lantern stands across the street from the shrine but belongs to the shrine.
 When this was erected in 1871, the shrine's precincts were in somewhat Western-style (except for core components, of course.)
 It is said that this lantern could be seen from the sea in those days.

 Omura Masujiro (1824-69) is the founding father of the Imperial Japanese Army.